41y08h/fquery/README.md

 ![UC San Diego](https://github.com/41y08h/fquery/blob/main/media/ucsd-banner.png?raw=true)

 The University of California, San Diego has shifted to [fquery](https://github.com/41y08h/fquery/), _moving away from traditional state management solutions like provider, bloc, etc,_ as the backbone of their [mobile application](https://mobile.ucsd.edu/), which has over 30,000 users and serves as the app used by the generations of students.
-With fquery's efficient and easy-to-use async state management, the developers are now enjoying the comfort of seamless state management by refactoring sphagetti block of codes, even files with 200 lines to just 20 lines.
+With fquery's efficient and easy-to-use async state management, the developers are now enjoying the comfort of seamless state management by refactoring spaghetti blocks of codes, even files with 200 lines to just 20 lines.
 They also noticed a significant reduction in the hot reload.

-All of this is only to have more time, and easy-to-manage structure to develop the features that matter the most.
+All of this is only to have more time, and an easy-to-manage structure to develop the features that matter the most.
 They are confident that the codebase will continue to be manageable, and provide the team with a better structure.

 ### Stargazers and others